Blog article

 Sector Differences Matter

 Not all parts of the market are equally expensive.
-As of late 2025:
+Based on Siblis Research data as of late 2025:

-• Financial Services: CAPE of 21.2 (closer to historical norms)
+• Health Care: CAPE of 25.8 (closer to historical norms)

 This means your investment strategy might focus on undervalued sectors rather than avoiding stocks entirely.